Major: Respiratory Care

 “After attending and doing a bit of research on my own, I loved the fact that the type of care respiratory therapists provide is specific to the heart and lungs,” he said.
 “It requires you to be a specialist.
 Personally, I prefer when the curriculum is more targeted rather than a generalization and overview.”

-Claudio earned his Associate in Applied Science degree, sat for his board exams and is now working at Elmhurst Memorial Hospital.
-He also enrolled in COD’s 3+1 program with Concordia University to pursue a bachelor’s degree in Health Care Management.
+Claudio earned his Associate in Applied Science degree, sat for his board exams and began working at Elmhurst Memorial Hospital.
+He also enrolled in COD’s 3+1 program with Concordia University and finished his bachelor’s degree in Health Care Management.
+After working through the pandemic, Claudio decided to leave Elmhurst and branch off into home health care, which he really enjoys.

 For students considering COD and the Respiratory Care program, Claudio strongly recommends both.